codemetropolis/CodeMetropolis/placing/index.md

 On the map we can see the structure of the virtual city generated from the source code.
 After closing this window, the command will be finished.

+The input of Placing Tool contains only the structure and the main attributes of the city, while the output XML describes the size of inner buildings, like floor and cellar.